tenaciousRas/amarino-embed/README.txt

 --------
 This is an embeddable version of the Amarino library (http://www.amarino-toolkit.net/).
 Amarino is originally built to be installed as an Android application which other Android apps depend on.
 While this is an acceptable practice (for ex:  Google Navigator does it), this isn't always a pattern that works well for application developers.

-Amarino is nice.
+Amarino is a natural concept that evolves from the Intent based platform in Android.
 It has a simple RPC-like frame-buffer implementation that allows it to execute callbacks on an Arduino connected to a bluetooth module (such as SparkFun's BlueSmirf).
 It's easy to use too.

 This API decouples the Amarino Service architecture from its application, allowing you to embed Amarino in your own applications.
 To keep things simple, and in cases where you intend to use Amarino as a shared application, the old behavior is supported.